silverstripe/one-ring-rentals/tutorial.md

 #### Preserving state

-There's one usability problem here, and perhaps we shouldn't worry about it too much since we're not particularly motivated to be nice to spammers, but it would be nice if the form saved its invalid state, so that the user doesn't have to repopulate an empty form.
+There's one usability problem here, and perhaps we shouldn't worry about it too much since we're not particularly motivated to be nice to spammers, but for the sake of teaching the concept, it would be nice if the form saved its invalid state, so that the user doesn't have to repopulate an empty form.
 For this, the convention is to use `Session` state.

 *mysite/code/ArticlePage.php* (ArticlePage_Controller)
 ```php